software-mansion/react-native-gesture-handler/docs/component-touchables.md

  gesture ecosystem and could be connected with other native components (e.g. `ScrollView`) and Gesture Handlers easily and in a more predictable way, which follows native apps' behavior.

  Our intention was to make switch for these touchables as simple as possible.
-In order to use RNGH's touchables you need only to change imports of touchables.
+In order to use RNGH's touchables the only thing you need to do is to change library from which you import touchable components. need only to change imports of touchables.

  ### Example: